ToshioCP/Gtk4-tutorial/src/sec3.src.md

 @@@

 The first line says that this program includes the header files of the Gtk libraries.
-The function `main` above is a startup function in C language.
+The function `main` is a startup function in C language.
 The variable `app` is defined as a pointer to a GtkApplication instance.
 The function `gtk_application_new` creates a GtkApplication instance and returns a pointer to the instance.
 The GtkApplication instance is a C structure data in which the information about the application is stored.